+Primary Responsibilities

-Committee Members Primary Responsibilities (all independent) Pursuant to its charter, the Committee has responsibility for: identifying individuals qualified to become Board members; Andrew M. Leitch (Chair) Timothy Chou, Ph.D. recommending to the Board director nominees for the next Annual Meeting of Stockholders; Sarah É. Nash Joyce M. Nelson reviewing the qualifications and independence of the members of the Board and its various committees; • recommending to the Board the Corporate Governance Guidelines and reviewing such Guidelines on a regular basis to ensure compliance with sound corporate governance practices and legal, regulatory and Nasdaq requirements; 2021 Meetings: 4 • leading the Board and its committees in their annual self-evaluation process; reviewing our Company's governance scores and ratings from third parties; and overseeing our Company's corporate responsibility and ESG matters, including evaluating the Company's integration of ESG principles into business strategy and decision-making and reviewing reports published by the Company on ESG matters.
+Pursuant to its charter, the Committee has responsibility for:

+- identifying individuals qualified to become Board members; - recommending to the Board director nominees for the next Annual Meeting of Stockholders; - reviewing the qualifications and independence of the members of the Board and its various committees; - recommending to the Board the Corporate Governance Guidelines and reviewing such Guidelines on a regular basis to ensure compliance with sound corporate governance practices and legal, regulatory and Nasdaq requirements; - leading the Board and its committees in their annual self-evaluation process; - reviewing our Company's governance scores and ratings from third parties; and - overseeing our Company's corporate responsibility and ESG matters, including evaluating the Company's integration of ESG principles into business strategy and decision-making and reviewing reports published by the Company on ESG matters. - Mr. Ellis joined the Nominating and Corporate Governance Committee effective July 1, 2022. - Ms. Hollenbeck joined the Nominating and Corporate Governance Committee effective January 1, 2023.